msftrncs/TOS_ST/README.md

 # TOS_ST - Timer - One Shot - Restartable - IEC 61131-3 Structured Text

-A one-shot (pulse) timer function block similar to standard PT, but with restart (RS) and clear (C) actions.
+A one-shot (pulse) timer function block similar to standard TP, but with restart (RS) and clear (C) actions.

 See the declaration of TOS.ST for implementation details.